 Contributions: Contribution requirements of active employees are governed by Louisiana Revised Statutes (La.
 R.S.
 11:1731) and may be amended by the Louisiana Legislature.
-Employee and employer contributions are deducted from a member's salary and remitted to MERS by participating employers.
+Employee contributions are deducted from a member's salary.
+Both employee and employer contributions are remitted to MERS by participating employers.
 According to state statute, contribution requirements for all employers are actuarially determined each year.
-For the year ending September 30, 2015, the actual employer contribution rate was 19.75% of annual payroll for Plan A, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded actuarial accrued liability.
+For the year ending September 30, 2016, the actual employer contribution rate ranged from 19.75% to 22.75% (effective July 1, 2016) of annual payroll for Plan A, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded actuarial accrued liability.

 In accordance with state statute, the System receives ad valorem taxes and state revenue sharing funds.
 These additional sources of income are used as employer contributions and are considered support from non-employer contributing entities, but are not considered special funding situations.
-Non-employer contributions were recognized as revenue during the year ended September 30, 2015 and excluded from pension expense.
-Contributions to the pension plan from the City were \$709,988 for the year ended September 30, 2015.
+Non-employer contributions were recognized as revenue during the year ended September 30, 2016 and excluded from pension expense.
+Contributions to the pension plan from the City were \$746,484 for the year ended September 30, 2016.